jsmolka/blog/content/eggvance/progress-6.md

   {{<image src="eggvance/emerald-bad-flash.png" caption="Ever saw that back then? (bonus)">}}
 {{</flex>}}

-Until recently, eggvance perfectly emulated old Pokémon cartridges in the sense that both their RTCs don't work (it's a feature).
+Until recently, eggvance perfectly emulated old Pokémon cartridges in the sense that both their RTCs don't work.
+It was a feature, I swear.
 The RTC is connected to three of the four GamePak GPIO pins as follows:

 - Serial Clock (SCK) at address 0x80000C4
 - Serial Input/Output (SIO) at address 0x80000C5